 The definition of “teacher” embraces a broad range of people who impact on a student’s learning outcomes and includes: members of the teaching profession, related professions, support staff; parents, family and whanau and the wider community.

 Building capabilities from birth to Year 13 because of the compelling evidence of the importance of early years; the influence of parents, caregivers, family and whanau as first teachers; and that early emotional connectedness and language confidence is critical to engagement in learning

 Increasing teacher effectiveness, because the evidence shows that effectiveness in teaching is the single most powerful influence on learning outcomes.

 The Trust supports initiatives that:

 The Trust supports projects that:

-- Address inequality in education in New Zealand
+Address inequality in learning outcomes in New Zealand

 projects in which research, practice and evaluation are integrated

 Will be sustainable, replicable and/or scalable and provide evidence-based findings for dissemination to our beneficiaries and other stakeholders